ShooreshS/sholapse/README.md

 # Sholapse
-Sholapse is a program to help you control your canon camera programitacally from your Computer.
+Sholapse is a program to help you control your camera* programitacally from your Computer or a RaspberiPi board.

 ## How to?

-## installation
+## Installation
+### Requirements
 ## Opperate

 ## Contrebution